seanMj/stopMASSkillersFromMASScasualtys/README.md

-I wanted to start somewhere after many hours on this problem sectioning it over from every perspective 😓🤮🤧👹 And while walking through the hallways of many types and places, seemed that At any given time and any given position, there will always be safety spots from bullets Within any given snaked hallway, instead of a straight on static rectangular kill box, which now I look at a bit different. as this shouldn't even be a problem to begin with...
+I wanted to start somewhere after many hours on this problem sectioning it over from every perspective 😓🤮🤧👹 And while walking through the hallways of many types and places, seemed that At any given time and any given position, there will always be safety spots from bullets Within any given snaked hallway, (or just at the front or the back) instead of a straight on static rectangular kill box, which now I look at a bit different. as this shouldn't even be a problem to begin with...
-I'm just thinking its possible to stop/reduce/prevent this issue and as like... people?
+I'm just thinking its possible to stop/reduce/prevent this issue even a little it would be a win.

-       [In the most recent screen shot i put turky not turkey]

 Also adding lights along a hallway that direct away from gunshots so its not mass confusion, with a side of mass murderer.
 Or adding the snaking just at the front and the back of the hallways.
 This seems stupid... why not gigantic magnetic strips or whatever, i know.. but its a good start towards something better (and this is mainly for me to solve not for really any other reason)

 Like, not the whole hallway but at the front and the back, so someone can't just immediately know how how many people are in a given area..
 I know there is a better way, one with ease.
 But I only got this right now.

-Its can reduce the deaths but...
-I don't know the math in this area so... idk where to begin.
-BTW, I cant express myself that well, so this is eh and will take a while, until I can find the best wording... omg i could use MS Word.
+I wish people could just see what I see, it all makes sense up there but not on any other Medium.

 By.
 Prisoner 819